The-Penis.comThe penis problems page: The answers to your most personal questions are all here!

 Being straight:

 1. I had sex with women before (around 3 occasions) in 1 year around 3 yrs ago.
-They were all prostitutes as I am not involved with any girl.

 2. I want to marry a beautiful lady and have children with her and live happily as we get older.